This was recently shared courtesy of Southern Living Plants…

 • While not every plant needs to be protected from low winter temperatures, tender perennials or newly planted shrubs and trees can use the added layer of protection.

-• Winter mulch can also prevent cold damage to above-ground plant parts.
+• Winter mulch can also prevent cold damage to above-

 5. Once the first hard freeze has occurred, apply 2 to 4 inches of straw, pine needles, hay, compost, leaves, bark chips or other organic mulch evenly around the plants.